 You might think only young people new to digital literacy can fall victim to dangerous online behaviors.
 If only.
-In fact, your team at work could also be at risk.
+Your teammates at work could also be at risk.
 These nine online behaviors are all too common among supposedly savvy adults.

-This article will help you consider the risks and also set you up with tips for better training your employees to avoid putting your business’s data and sensitive information in danger.
+This article will help you consider the risks and set you up with tips to train your employees better and avoid putting your business's data and sensitive information in danger.

 Lots of your employees are probably responsible parents who have talked to their kids about revealing personal information online.
 Still, they may need a talking-to of their own!
-With the ubiquity of social networking sites today, hackers are easily able to gain the personal information they need to take advantage.
+With the ubiquity of social networking sites today, hackers can easily piece together the personal information they need to cause harm.

-For example, you might ask an employee to reconsider the barrage of greetings that arrive from Facebook friends on a birthday.
-Although sharing this information online puts them in the company of more than 20 million U.S. Facebook users, knowing a user’s birthday can help hackers infiltrate a network and gain sensitive data.
+For example, you might ask an employee to reconsider publicly sharing the barrage of greetings that arrive from Facebook friends on a birthday.
+Although sharing this information online puts them in the company of more than 20 million U.S. Facebook users, knowing a user's birthday can help hackers infiltrate a network and access sensitive data.

-The same is true of commonly shared information like alma mater, family member’s names (including pets), hometown, and favorite activities — all of which can be used to crack a password or contribute to a social engineering scheme.
+The same is true of commonly shared information like alma mater, family member's names (including pets), hometown, and favorite activities — all of which can frequently be used to crack a password or to add credibility to a social engineering scheme.

-Research shows 9 out of 10 login attempts on many web and mobile applications are made by cybercriminals using automation to rapidly test millions of credentials.
-Yet, a 2016 study found that the two most commonly used passwords remain “123456” and “password.”
+Research shows that 9 out of 10 login attempts on many web and mobile applications are made by cybercriminals using automation to rapidly test millions of credentials.
+Yet, a 2021 study found that the two most commonly used passwords remain "123456" and "password."

-With users today having so many different online password logins, they often rely on easily remembered passwords instead of difficult to crack ones.
-Some even retain factory-set default passwords, opening the network door to cybercriminals who can put crucial business infrastructure at risk.
+With users today having so many different online password logins, they often rely on easily remembered passwords instead of challenging to crack ones.
+Some people even keep factory-set default passwords, which leaves the network door wide open to cybercriminals who can put crucial business infrastructure at risk.